fairDataSociety/blossom/docs/index.markdown

 Portable accounts are encrypted and stored in the Swarm network.
 That way the user can access them on any device using the password they provided in registration process.

-There is also an option to create a local account, which is not stored in the Sworm network.
+There is also an option to create a local account, which is not stored in the Swarm network.
 Instead, it's stored only on the user's local machine.

 ### Creating a portable account